cfpb/design-system/docs/pages/expandables.md

                   </div>
               </div>
           </div>
-        variation_description: Accordions can only show one open expandable at a time.
+        variation_description: To show only one open expandable at a time, use an accordion group.
 Add the `o-expandable-group__accordion` class to the expandable group to activate the accordion mode.
         variation_name: Accordion-style group
     variation_group_name: Groups
     variation_group_description: ""